fabric8io/docker-maven-plugin/doc/intro.md

 It focuses on two major aspects:

-* **Building** and **pushing** Docker images which contains build artifacts
+* **Building** and **pushing** Docker images which contain build artifacts
 * **Starting** and **stopping** Docker containers for integration testing and development

 Docker *images* are the central entity which can be configured.
-Containers on the other hand are more or less volatil.
+Containers, on the other hand, are more or less volatile.
 They are created and destroyed on the fly from the configured images and are completely managed internally.

 ### Building docker images

 One purpose of this plugin is to create docker images holding the actual application.
-This can be done with the `docker:build` goal.
+This is done with the `docker:build` goal.
 It is easy to include build artifacts and their dependencies into an image.
-Therefor this plugin uses the
+Therefore, this plugin uses the
 [assembly descriptor format](http://maven.apache.org/plugins/maven-assembly-plugin/assembly.html)
 from the
 [maven-assembly-plugin](http://maven.apache.org/plugins/maven-assembly-plugin/)
-for specifying the content which will be added below a directory in the image (`/maven` by default).
-Image which are build with this plugin can be also pushed to public or private registries with `docker:push`.
+to specify the content which will be added from a sub-directory in the image (`/maven` by default).
+Images that are built with this plugin can be pushed to public or private Docker registries with `docker:push`.

 ### Running containers